From Grassroots to Social Selling: How Shiprocket is Enabling Small Sellers in Tier 2 & Tier 3 Cities

 However, only 4% of these women sellers can carry out more than 5000 orders a month.
 Majorly, these women are only able to ship around 0-50 orders every month.
 This could be due to a lack of resources to promote their product or ship them on time.

-Hence, with contests like Aarambh 2020, Shiprocket is taking steps to ensure that women entrepreneurs take the leap of faith and make it big in the start-up industry.
+Hence, with contests like Aarambh 2020 and 2021, Shiprocket is taking steps to ensure that women entrepreneurs take the leap of faith and make it big in the start-up industry.

 Understanding the Impact of Shiprocket on eCommerce Shipping in these cities